Met volunteer officer had 12-year-old perform sex act in public, court told

 “The Crown says this defendant befriended and sexually assaulted (the first complainant) just before her 13th birthday.”

-He added that the defendant had sexual encounters with her when she was 13 to 15 years old, and then, after a gap, the prosecution says he raped her when she was 18 years of age.
+He added that the defendant had sexual encounters with her when she was 13 to 15 years old, and then, after a gap, the prosecution says the defendant raped her when she was about 18 years of age.

+The defendant was arrested on April 30 2024, their flat was searched and officers described it as “extremely messy and dirty”.

+The defendant told police in a prepared statement when being interviewed that “he’d never had any non-consensual sex or act with (the first complainant)”, then made no comment to questions, the prosecution said.

 The defendant has denied one count of rape in relation to one complainant, and two counts of rape, two counts of sexual activity with a child, one count of assault of a child under 13 by penetration, one count of rape of a child under 13 and one count of assault by penetration in relation to the other complainant.